diegofornalha/coflow-blog/content/pages/smart-summit-23.md

       Come have fun and enhance your development skills with us at the Flow Integration Workshop at the Rio Smart Summit!
-This is an amazing event for national dev's, two days of learning and networking with representatives and ambassadors of Flow.
+This is an amazing event for national dev's, two days of learning and networking with representatives and ambassadors of Flow.&#x20;

       On day 1, you'll be able to enjoy a complete immersion in technology and learn everything about Flow implementation.

       Then it's just a matter of putting your hands to work and creating an incredible project for a DEMO DAY that will take place on the 20th, where